 Dudley Williams had finished third in the Grand National on two occasions before finally winning on Kellsboro’ Jack in 1933.

-He said after the race 'Kellsboro' Jack gave me the feeling all through that he was outjumping his rivals.
+He said after the race “Kellsboro’ Jack gave me the feeling all through that he was outjumping his rivals.
 At every fence he gained ground, and I was never out of the first three.
-I took up the running three fences from home and after that the race was always mine.'
+I took up the running three fences from home and after that the race was always mine.”

-Dudley's worst day came in February in 1934.
-He received life-threatening injuries when his mount, Sanctum, fell in a steeplechase at Hurst Park.
+Dudley’s worst day came on February 9, 1934.
+He received life-threatening injuries when his mount, Sanctum, fell in the New Century Chase at Hurst Park.
+For some time he lay at death’s door and his chances of recovery were regarded as hopeless.

-She practiced manipulative surgery and was able to diagnose Dudley's trouble as spinal.
+He did not despair and, having heard about a lady credited with some wonderful cures, he contacted her.
+She practiced manipulative surgery and was able to diagnose Dudley’s trouble as spinal.
 After no less than 27 visits to her, he recovered completely and was able to resume his career as a jockey.

-On Thursday, February 17, 1939, Dudley Williams married Miss Bassett, daughter of Willie Bassett, who played at outside-left for West Bromwich Albion.
+On Thursday, February 17, 1939, Dudley married Miss Bassett, daughter of Willie Bassett, who played at outside-left for West Bromwich Albion.

 Dudley Williams's Grand National record: